What is hypopigmntation?

 After 20 sessions Exsys Excimer 308nm laser

 The Excimer laser is particularly useful for reducing the appearance of old, white stretch marks.
 The Excimer laser emits short UV pulses that stimulate skin cells called melanocytes to produce the skin’s pigment, melanin.
 The melanin darkens the stretch marks.
-The eventual goal of the treatments is to re-pigment the stretch marks so that they match the natural skin color and are less noticeable.
+The eventual goal of the treatments is to re-pigment the stretch marks so that they match the natural skin colour and are less noticeable.

 Stretch marks can be brown, red, or white depending on the type of skin and type of stretch mark.
 White stretch marks are more mature (older) and have lost pigment (colour) within the damaged areas of skin.
 This lightening of the skin is known as hypopigmentation.
-Because stretch marks are caused from permanent damage to the skin/tissue, the goal in treating them is improvement rather than complete removal.
+Because stretch marks are caused by permanent damage to the skin/tissue, the goal in treating them is improvement rather than complete removal.

 Lasers are excellent options when used to fade red or brown stretch marks or for improving textured stretch marks.
-However, when pigment is lost (hypopigmentation) treatment of the stretch marks a bigger challenge.
+However, when the pigment is lost (hypopigmentation) treatment of the stretch marks a bigger challenge.

 There is only one technology (Excimer laser) that works by bringing or dragging the cells that hold colour (melanocytes) from surrounding areas to the lighter areas.
-Although this laser is effective at repigmenting white stretch marks, patients with lighter skin types may be disappointed with results because they can be inconsistent from person to person, only partiallyrepigment the stretch marks and have only temporary effects.
+Although this laser is effective at repigmenting white stretch marks, patients with lighter skin types may be disappointed with results because they can be inconsistent from person to person, only partially repigment the stretch marks and have only temporary effects.

 Any benefits received for re pigmenting white stretch marks are temporary, and repeated treatments will be required to maintain the results.